NOTICE: 1/13/2016 The are reports of trouble with the new CA app. Tide Now CA. If you have trouble I would appreciate an email email@example.com

 Anyway if you are having trouble I suggest you uninstall the app then reinstall it.
 The update is a major one, and the region and station info has changed all around and some combinations are now invalid.
 This could break the favorites function.

-Written and Published by Lawrence Freytag.
+Written and Published by Lawrence Freytag

 |Self Contained||This app does not use the internet to get its results.
 It performs its function purely by calculation.
 It will work on a phone or a tablet in or out of range of communications.|

 |Quick Simple and Clean||Predictions are quick and the app is simple to use and understand.
 Gestures are supported for looking at the next and prior day tides.
 There are no ads and app cannot access phone features.
-The app is small, about 80KB.|
+The app is small, under 300 KB, varies by state.|

-|Simple User Options||There are controls for the user, provided by the settings menu, to set it up as desired.|
+|Simple User Options||There are controls for the user, provided on the action bar and settings menu, to set it up as desired.|

 |Accurate Predictions||This app was written using well-known tidal prediction algorithms and publicly available location data.
 It can be expected to match very closely to federally-published tide tables.
 It uses the "Harmonic Prediction of Tides" methodology in long use for tide elevation predictions.|

 |Designed for On The Spot Use||The tidal status presentation gives an immediate snapshot of the tide situation, more useful than just a standard list of highs and lows.
 The display can be refreshed at any time to update this status.
 This app is designed for use while actively out and about along the waterfront.
 It uses large text and the white on black text choice is easily read on the bright sun.|